hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/446_the_power_of_the_mind.md

 animals, would be peaceful before him.

 I once knew a Yogi, a very old man, who lived in a hole in the ground all by himself.
-(Pavhâri Bâbâ of Ghazipur. ([See Vol.
+(Pavhāri Bābā of Ghazipur. ([See Vol.
 IV.](../../volume_4/writings_prose/sketch_of_the_life_of_pavhari_baba.htm)
 )) All he had was a pan or two to cook his meals in.
 He ate very little, and wore scarcely anything, and spent most of his time meditating.